tito21/tiny-tensorgrad/README.md

 ## Demo

 The file `demo.ipynb` has a demo classification problem.
+And in `demo-mnist.ipynb` a demo of classifying MNIST digits.

 ## Test